pizzapanther/wildwoodag-v2/content/post/2022-05-01-listening-is-a-skill.md

   - quiet
 ---

-<p data-block-key="q0os3">Psalm 34:11 - Come, you children, listen to me; I will teach you the fear of the Lord.</p><p data-block-key="8v4lr">Listening is a skill!
+<p>Psalm 34:11 - Come, you children, listen to me; I will teach you the fear of the Lord.</p><p>Listening is a skill!
 Quite frankly it is one that many are lacking.
-Oftentimes, when we do not listen well to others in our lives, we lack the ability to listen when the Lord desires to speak with us.</p><p data-block-key="5cmgr">Some of the instruction I gave for those participating in the twenty-four hours of prayer without ceasing was to also take time to be quiet before the Lord, and listen! </p>
+Oftentimes, when we do not listen well to others in our lives, we lack the ability to listen when the Lord desires to speak with us.</p><p>Some of the instruction I gave for those participating in the twenty-four hours of prayer without ceasing was to also take time to be quiet before the Lord, and listen! </p>